pyeve/eve/docs/foreword.rst

 through a RESTful Web API.
 Eve is the tool that allows you to do so.

-Eve provides a robust, feature rich, REST-centered API implementation, and you just need to configure your API settings and behaviour, plug in your datasource, and you're good to go.
+Eve provides a robust, feature rich, REST-centered API implementation, and you just need to configure your API settings and behavior, plug in your datasource, and you're good to go.
 See :doc:`features` for a list of features available to Eve-powered APIs.